RobertoBorges/AspNetCoreWebApi6/Readme.md

 Do update/create your local database use:
 	Update-Database

 The Add-Migration command generates code to create the initial database schema which is based on the model specified in the MovieContext class.
 The Initial argument is the migration name and any name can be used.

 The Update-Database command runs the Up method in the Migrations/{time-stamp}_Initial.cs file, which creates the database.

 Now, we will check the database created.
 Open View -> SQL Server Object Explorer.

+## To run this on your Azure environment

 This workflow will build and push a .NET Core app to an Azure Web App when a commit is pushed to your default branch.